Application Rationalization Approach Tool How to Compile a List of Applications

 When is something an application?

-Turning it around, if you fail to define ‘application’ or make it clear what it is otherwise you will be in a situation where there is a continuous discussion about what is what.
+Turning it around, if you fail to define ‘application’ or make it clear what it is, you will be in a situation where there is a continuous discussion about what is what.
 You cannot refer to successful rationalizations from the past using a certain set of definitions for types, groups, and parts of applications.

 Commonly used definitions of applications are: